 Repeating sacred sounds soulfully has many spiritual benefits, including increasing one’s peace, poise, and life-energy.
 So what is a mantra?
-Sri Chinmoy explains that mantra is a syllable divinely surcharged with power.”
+Sri Chinmoy explains that “a mantra is a syllable divinely surcharged with power.”
 In another book, he adds,

 “A mantra is an incantation.
 The repetition of a mantra is a process for going deep within or accelerating one’s spiritual progress.
 It can be a syllable, a word, a few words or a sentence.
 By repeating a mantra we can either invoke the presence of a particular god or bring to the fore our own inner divinity.”